gatling/gatling/src/docs/content/reference/script/core/simulation/index.md

 ## setUp

-Most pieces of your tests can possibly be extracted into other helper classes so you can bring your own test libraries: scenarios, protocols, headers, injection profiles, etc.
+Most pieces of your tests can possibly be extracted into other helper classes (helper functions in JavaScript|TypeScript) so you can bring your own test libraries: scenarios, protocols, headers, injection profiles, etc.

 The only mandatory piece in your Simulations is that they must call the `setUp` method exactly once in their constructor to register the test components.